awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-upload-s3.md

 ## Giving Amazon Personalize Access to Amazon S3 Resources<a name="granting-personalize-s3-access"></a>

 To give Amazon Personalize access to your Amazon S3 bucket, do the following:

+1. If you haven't already, follow the steps in [Setting Up Permissions](aws-personalize-set-up-permissions.md) to set up permissions so your IAM users can access Amazon Personalize and Amazon Personalize can access your resources\.

 1. Attach a policy to the Amazon Personalize service role \(see [Creating an IAM Role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\) that allows access to your Amazon S3 bucket\.
 For more information, see [Attaching an Amazon S3 Policy to the Amazon Personalize Service Role](#attaching-s3-policy-to-role)\.